salina-health/www.salina.ai/content/about.md

 # How we work

 We're creating AI tools for therapy session analytics and ongoing patient monitoring.
-This could provide significant efficiencies at clinics with the growth of remote therapy providers.
+This could provide significant [efficiencies at clinics](/mental-health) with the growth of remote therapy providers, and [add insights](/voice-markers) with language and voice metrics.

 These services is provided as a software-as-a-service.